MicrosoftDocs/mixed-reality/mixed-reality-docs/openxr-getting-started.md

 To start developing OpenXR applications for HoloLens 2:

-1. Set up a HoloLens 2 or follow the instructions to [install the HoloLens 2 emulator](using-the-hololens-emulator.md).
+1. Set up a HoloLens 2 or follow the instructions to [install a recent version of the HoloLens 2 emulator](using-the-hololens-emulator.md).
+If your device has updated its OS recently or if you're using a recent emulator image, you should already have OpenXR 1.0 ready to go.
-1. Launch the Store app from within the device or emulator and ensure all apps are updated.
-This will ensure that the OpenXR runtime on your HoloLens is updated to OpenXR 1.0.
-If using the emulator, you'll want to consult the [emulator input instructions](using-the-hololens-emulator.md#basic-emulator-input) to help you use the Store app within the emulator.
+1. To make sure you've got the latest OpenXR runtime with all [extensions](openxr.md#roadmap) present, launch the Store app from within the device or emulator and ensure all apps are updated.
+This will ensure that the OpenXR runtime on your HoloLens is up to date.
+   * If using the emulator, the easiest way to update your OpenXR runtime is using [Device Portal](using-the-windows-device-portal.md), by navigating to the "OpenXR" page and then clicking the "Update" button under "Runtime Status". (this works on a physical HoloLens 2 device as well)

 ## Getting started with OpenXR for Windows Mixed Reality headsets

 To start developing OpenXR applications for immersive Windows Mixed Reality headsets:

 1. Be sure you are running at least the Windows 10 May 2019 Update (1903), which is the minimum requirement for Windows Mixed Reality end users to run OpenXR applications.
-If you're on an earlier version of Windows 10, you can upgrade by using the <a href="https://www.microsoft.com//software-download/windows10" target="_blank">Windows 10 Update Assistant</a>.
+If you're on an earlier version of Windows 10, you can upgrade by using the <a href="https://www.microsoft.com/software-download/windows10" target="_blank">Windows 10 Update Assistant</a>.
 2. Set up a Windows Mixed Reality headset or follow the instructions to [enable the Windows Mixed Reality simulator](using-the-windows-mixed-reality-simulator.md).
-After setting up Windows Mixed Reality, Mixed Reality Portal will automatically install the Windows Mixed Reality OpenXR Runtime.
+As you set up Windows Mixed Reality, Mixed Reality Portal will automatically install the Windows Mixed Reality OpenXR Runtime.
 The Microsoft Store will then keep the runtime up to date.
 3. Make the Windows Mixed Reality OpenXR Runtime active by launching Mixed Reality Portal from the Start menu, clicking the ... menu in the lower-left and selecting "Set up OpenXR".<br>
 ![Setting up OpenXR in the Mixed Reality Portal](images/mixed-reality-portal-set-up-openxr.png)

 If you ever need to make the Windows Mixed Reality OpenXR Runtime active again, repeat step 3.

 > [!NOTE]
-> The Windows Mixed Reality OpenXR Runtime will soon be set up automatically for all Windows Mixed Reality end users.
+> The Windows Mixed Reality OpenXR Runtime will soon be made active automatically for all Windows Mixed Reality end users.

 ## Getting the Windows Mixed Reality OpenXR Developer Portal

 To try out the Windows Mixed Reality OpenXR Runtime, you can install the <a href="https://www.microsoft.com/store/productId/9n5cvvl23qbt" target="_blank">Mixed Reality OpenXR Developer Portal app</a>.
 This app provides a demo scene that exercises various features of OpenXR, along with a System Status page that provides key information about the active runtime and the current headset.

+If using the emulator, the easiest way to install the Mixed Reality OpenXR Developer Portal is using [Device Portal](using-the-windows-device-portal.md), by navigating to the "OpenXR" page and then clicking the "Install" button under "Developer Features". (this works on a physical HoloLens 2 device as well)

 ![Mixed Reality OpenXR Developer Portal app](images/mixed-reality-openxr-developer-portal.png)